Mazlan has a passion for health and fitness. He enjoys yoga, cycling, home workouts, and healthy food.

 Aging and Stress

-There are several options to help elderly with depression.
-Some people may go for prescribed medication but this should be the last resort unless it is already a severe case.
+There are several options to help the elderly with depression.
+Some people go for prescribed medication but this should be the last resort unless it is already a severe case.
 Check with your doctor on this matter.
+Instead, try the non-invasive way.

-Noninvasive Ways to Treat Anxiety in the Elderly
+Treating Anxiety in the Elderly the Non-Invasive Way

 The following suggestions look at the alternative non-medicinal approach.
-As each person is different, try various approaches to see which works best.
+As each person is different, try various approaches to see which non invasive ways work best.
 Continue to do so until you find the right one.

 Talk to them and listen.
 Listening can encourage them to pour out their problems and give them comfort.
 Listen attentively and do not pass any judgment or offer advice.
 Just listen because that is what they want at that moment.